base/base-compose/readme.md

 ## Usage

-This plugin requires an "app" using the [base-generators](https://github.com/jonschlinkert/base-generators)to be able to lookup generators to compose.
+This plugin requires an "app" using the [base-generators](https://github.com/jonschlinkert/base-generators) to be able to lookup generators to compose.
-Some of the [composition handler](#composition-handler-api) methods require an "app" that is inherited from [templates](https://github.com/jonschlinkert/templates)or use specific plugins.
+Some of the [composition handler](#composition-handler-api) methods require an "app" that is inherited from [templates](https://github.com/jonschlinkert/templates) or use specific plugins.
 The methods and plugins are specified in the [api](#api) section.

 ```js
 var compose = require('base-compose');